 This study focuses on onshore natural gas operations and examines the extent to which oil and gas firms have embraced certain organizational characteristics that lead to 'high reliability'—understood here as strong safety and reliability records over extended periods of operation.
 The key questions that motivated this study include whether onshore oil and gas firms engaged in exploration and production and midstream (i.e., natural gas transmission and storage) are implementing practices characteristic of high reliability organizations and the extent to which any such practices are being driven by industry innovations and standards and/or regulatory requirements.

-This report identifies key greenhouse gas (GHG) emission sources in the industrial sector and proposes low-emitting alternatives using targeted, process-level analysis of industrial heat requirements.
+This report identifies key GHG emission sources in the industrial sector and proposes low-emitting alternatives using targeted, process-level analysis of industrial heat requirements.
 The report examines emissions generated during process heat generation from the industrial sector.
 The study focuses on the 14 industries with the largest emissions as reported under the Environmental Protection Agency's Greenhouse Gas Reporting Program in 2014.
-Approximately, 960 plants from those industries represent less than one half of one percent of all manufacturing in the U.S., but they emit nearly 25 percent of all industrial sector emissions—5 percent of total U.S. GHG emissions in 2014.
+Approximately, 960 plants from those industries represent less than one half of 1% of all manufacturing in the United States, but they emit nearly 25% of all industrial sector emissions—5% of total U.S. GHG emissions in 2014.
 The report also identifies non-GHG-emitting thermal energy sources that could be used to generate heat without emissions.
 Those potential sources include small modular nuclear reactors, solar heat for industrial processes, and geothermal heat.
 The report identifies potential opportunities for each source, identifies implementation challenges, and proposes analyses to identify approaches to overcome the challenges.

 Low-Carbon Natural Gas for Transportation: Well-to-Wheels Emissions and Potential